How will I know how my child is doing and how will you help me to support my child’s learning?

 • As a school we regularly measure children’s progress in learning against National Expectations and Age-Related Expectations.

 • Teachers continually assess children and note areas where they are improving and where further support is needed and adjust their daily and weekly planning accordingly.
-As a school, we track children’s progress from entry in year R through to Year 2, using a variety of different methods including the Early Learning Goals, Age Related Expectations and Phonics, Reading and Spelling ages.
+As a school, we track children’s progress from entry in year R through to Year 2, using a variety of different methods including the Early Learning Goals, Pre Key stage assessment, Age Related Expectations and Phonics, Reading and Spelling ages.

 •We are able to support and track any particular social emotional needs.
 Firstly by entering any incidents or concerns on our school tracking system CPOMS.
 This allows relevant adults and the INCo to respond, support and track issues that need attention.
 This may trigger other tracking systems which will focus on individual needs.
 For example Boxall profiles and Positive behaviour plans.

 • SEND children are checked in lesson observations and Senior Leadership Teacher monitoring of teaching and learning across all aspects of the school including the achievements of disabled children in extra curricular activities.